 This painting can be done with either pastels or acrylic paints.
-Our painting comes from a well-loved book by Eric Carle called A House for Hermit Crab.
+Our A House for Hermit Crab Chalk Pastel Art Tutorial is in the style of a well-loved book by Eric Carle called A House for Hermit Crab.

 You will need the following colors: red, brown, blue, green, black and yellow.

 Our hermit needs a house to live in so let’s start there.
 Take your blue and starting in the center of your paper draw a curving line circle – getting larger as you draw, ending with a straight line or “head” of his shell.

 Next is the main character – your crab!
 At the end or head of your shell draw a longish circle for the crab head.
 His eyes are not on his head but on two stems!
 Wow!